This is a guide on how to tell if someone has deleted you as a friend on Snapchat.

 If they do happen to view your story, then they will appear at the bottom of the viewer list under “Other Snapchatters”.

 Snapchat’s friend system doesn’t work like Facebook’s friend system.

 If someone deletes you as a friend on Facebook, they will immediately disappear from your friend list.
-However, on Snapchat, if somebody removes you, their profile will still appear under your “My Friends” section.
+However, on Snapchat, if someone removes you, their profile will still appear in your chat section.
 You just won’t be able to send them snaps or view their story.